 Tips For Spawning Fish

 The methods will be similar for almost any lure you choose to use when targeting a spawning bass.
 Many times, texas rigged is the preferred method regardless of other techniques used when presenting the bait.
-Regardless of the lure you are using, if you are going after the largemouth bass sitting in the bed, then you want to get the bait right in the bed and either shake it in place or snap it up in the bass’s face when they look at it to entice a reaction strike.
-If you are going after the females outside of the bed, then it’s best to use the method explained above by casting near the bed rather than in it and wait before retrieving.
+Regardless of the lure, you are using, if you are going after the largemouth bass sitting in the bed.
+Then you want to get the bait right in the bed and either shake it in place or snap it up in the bass’s face when they look at it to entice a reaction strike.
+If you are going after the females outside of the bed, then it’s best to use the method explained above by casting near the bed rather than in it and waiting before retrieving.

-There are endless routes to take when going after a spawning fish, but there will always be times when they just aren’t going to eat.
-Good anglers can usually learn to read the mood of the fish they are after, and one common occurrence is if the largemouth bass stays close to its bed, then usually you will be able to catch it.
+There are endless routes to take when going after a spawning fish.
+But there will always be times when they just aren’t going to eat.
+Good anglers can usually learn to read the mood of the fish they are after.
+One common occurrence is if the largemouth bass stays close to its bed, then usually you will be able to catch it.
 But if the bass stays away for a while or swims in big circles, then it may be best to move to another fish after a few tries.